-EDR 518 Reading and Language Arts: Instruction and Assessment 3 CH
+EDR 518 Reading and Language Arts: Instruction and Assessment 3 CR

-EDR 520 Methods of Teaching and Evaluating the Writing Process 3 CH
+EDR 520 Methods of Teaching and Evaluating the Writing Process 3 CR

 Examines the best practices of teaching at different levels: the emergent writer preschool— grade 3, the transitional writer expository and narrative instruction, and the fluent—advanced writer.
 Instructional differences in motivation, evaluation and state and national standards are addressed and examined.

-EDR 525 Methods and Materials for Teaching Second Language Learners 3 CH
+EDR 525 Methods and Materials for Teaching Second Language Learners 3 CR

 Study of language acquisition of students who are English-language learners whose dominant language is other than English.
 Examination of what research indicates as necessary educational support to acquire English literacy.
 Students develop and support personal philosophies after studying models.

-EDR 540 Advanced Diagnosis and Remediation 3 CH * ^
+EDR 540 Advanced Diagnosis and Remediation 3 CR * ^

-EDR 545 Assessment and Evaluation: CT Model 3 CH * ^
+EDR 545 Assessment and Evaluation: CT Model 3 CR * ^

 Focuses on teacher interpretation of psycho-educational assessment data, and the translation of those data into remedial instructional plans.
 Current tests, as well as methods of data analysis are examined and discussed.
 Stressed are the Connecticut Framework for instruction and evaluation and the National Assessment of Educational Progress.
 Prerequisite: CLSP Candidate